python/mypy/mypyc/doc/getting_started.rst

 Linux
 *****

 You need a C compiler and CPython headers and libraries.
-The specifcs of how to instal these varies by distribution.
+The specifics of how to install these varies by distribution.
 Here are instructions for Ubuntu 18.04, for example:

 .. code-block::